Fuzzywiskers/Schoolwork-Network/README.md

 If you do not know how to code you can help with telling the coders how things should look and what could make it better.
 While it might take a while to create, and experiment with, I believe as a group we can complete this project and even stay connected with it during and after High School.

+Currently our coders are Camden Martin and Malia Moreno.

+Our testers and other joining the progect will be Veronica Scott, Bibiennegrace Lopez, and Emma Lee.

 I also want to give the credit to this idea to Emma Lee.